ashokkurra/contact-form/README.md

 # contact-form

 Mainly focused on

-.matching the theme [mostly not responsive]
+matching the theme [mostly not responsive]

-.reactive form - with form validations like required, email with default email validator and phone number with Regex
+reactive form - with form validations like required, email with default email validator and phone number with Regex

 ## Build
-npm install
+`npm install`

 ## Run
-ng serve
+`ng serve`

 ## Screenshots